 NEW!
-NSF SBIR/STTR Project Pitch due March 4 - June 13, 2019 window.
+NSF SBIR/STTR Project Pitch due any time, full applications due in December and June.
 Full proposal submission by Program Manager invitation only.

-VentureWell E-Teams Summer Cohort applications due May 8, 2019.
+VentureWell E-Teams The application process has changed, proposals due October 2, 2019.
 See short opportunity summary below.

 Do you wonder about the commercial value of your research work?
 Find out for yourself!
 COE Students and Faculty are encouraged to pursue commercialization of research products.

 OSU provides resources to estimate commercial value and societal impact of your research product:

 External Development Funding Sources

 - VentureWell: student teams validate technology commercial opportunity (requires Faculty principal investigator)